ZacharyNovack/imp-regularizers-arxiv/README.md

 # Disentangling the Mechanisms Behind Implicit Regularization in SGD
-Official code for ICLR 2023 Submission: Disentangling the Mechanisms Behind Implicit Regularization in SGD ​
+Official code for Disentangling the Mechanisms Behind Implicit Regularization in SGD ​
 ## Requirements
 To install requirements: